pyannote/DEPRECATED-pyannote-audio-hub/README.md

 ✅ | `dia_ami`              | {`sad_ami`, `scd_ami`, `emb_ami`}            | `AMI.dev`
 ❌ | `dia_etape`            | {`sad_etape`, `scd_etape`, `emb_etape`}      | `Etape.dev`

-Pipelines marked with ❌ are not available yet but will be released shortly.
+Pipelines marked with ❌ are not available yet but will be released at some point.

 ### Citation